 - The National Insurance Law (Work Disability, General Disability, Volunteers Injured whilst Volunteering

-For example: A man who has suffered an illness that results in disability after reaching retirement age and can not submit a claim for disability pension due to his age, but wishes to receive benefits granted due to medical disability (that are not conditional on receipt of a disability pension).
+For example: A man who has suffered an illness that results in disability after reaching retirement age and can not submit a claim for disability pension due to his age, but wishes to receive Rights for People with Medical Disabilities that are not Contingent on Receiving a Disability Pension.